 Staff Therapist

-Katrina Myers has 20 years of education experience in elementary education with behavioral children, children with special needs and ADHD issues.
-She has been a behavioral interventionist for children and helped parents and educators come up with ways to help children with emotional disturbances turn their lives around.
-She has 5 years’ experience as an LPC with treating such disorders as bipolar disorder, anxiety, ADHD issues, post-partum, past trauma issues, depression issues, social anxiety issues, divorce and family therapy issues.
+I have 20 years of education experience in elementary education with behavioral children, children with special needs, and ADHD issues.
+I have worked as a behavioral interventionist for children and helped parents and educators come up with ways to help children with emotional disturbances turn their lives around.
+I have 5 years' experience as an LPC treating such disorders as bipolar disorder, anxiety, ADHD issues, post-partum, past trauma issues, depression issues, social anxiety issues, divorce, and family therapy issues.

 View Bio ›